sxxxhjjj/ideal-robot/README.md

 end

 function AddThemeObject(obj, tag)
+    if not obj then return end
     ThemeObjects[obj] = tag
     ApplyThemeTag(obj, tag)
 end

 function ApplyThemeTag(obj, tag)
-    for prop, key in pairs(tag) do
+    if not obj or not tag then return end for prop, key in pairs(tag) do
         local val = GetThemeProperty(key)
         if val ~= nil then